vasavi168/docs/v2/verify/check.md

 # Verify Token

-{app} Verify a sent verification token.
+Verify a sent verification token.
 Can only be done once for each token.

 - Send the verification code that your user supplied, with the corresponding `id` from the Verify request.
 - Check the `status` of the response to determine if the code the user supplied matches the one sent by {app}.